 In addition to accommodation, guests can also search for car rentals, airport taxis, and even flights on Booking.com.
 It is such a convenient one-stop-shop for travelers!

 Booking.com also has a Genius Freebies program for loyal users.
 To qualify, guests must have completed at least 2 stays within 2 years.
 Once part of the program, guests will be a lifelong member.
 Level 1 offers them a 10% discount on the price of their accommodation before taxes and charges are added.

 To move up to Level 2 and qualify for a 15% discount, guests have to complete 5 stays within 2 years.
 Level 2 also offers free breakfast and/or a free room upgrade on select options.

 By joining this rewards program, guests will find travel rewards wherever they decide to go.
 All they have to do is keep their eyes open for the blue Genius logo.

 Managing your multiple vacation rental listings can quickly turn into a hassle.
 That is why hosts are opting for software tools and solutions to streamline their businesses.
-The seamless integration between iGMS and Booking.com offers loads of benefits to iGMS users who also list on Booking.com.
+The seamless integration between iGMS and Booking.com offers loads of perks and benefits to iGMS users who also list on Booking.com.
 These include: